 |Powell's Books · Barnes & Noble|

 This book teaches parents how to work with these special case kids, for whom traditional punishments and rewards method of discipline simply doesn't work.
-Their kids want to do well, they know you disapprove of their actions, but they can't seems to control their emotional outbursts and behavior towards you, siblings and friends when they're frustrated.
-Which for these kids is a lot.
+Their kids want to do well, they know you disapprove of their actions, but they can't seem to control their emotional outbursts and behavior towards you, siblings and friends when they're frustrated; which for these kids is a lot.

-Danielle will have a meltdown when she puts her sock on upside down, or she can't find her shoe, or Gabi approaches her when she's playing, or if she isn't able to go to the store right-this-minute for whatever it is she needs.
+Boots will have a meltdown when she puts her sock on upside down, or she can't find her shoe, or Berzo approaches her when she's playing, or if she isn't able to go to the store right-this-minute for whatever it is she needs.
 Her brain circuitry overloads and shuts down.
-When the smoke clears, Danielle is red faced, embarrassed and sorry.
+When the smoke clears, Boots is red faced, embarrassed and sorry.

 The author is compassionate, not only to the child's plight but the parents' as well.
 He describes three conflict resolution strategies, Plan A, Plan B, and Plan C. Plan A describes the approach in which parents impose their will backed by scary consequences.
 This is the way most of my generation was parented.
 Plan C's approach is to let the child have their way to avoid an upset.
 Which is the way many of us parent today.
 Then he unveils, Plan B. This step involves both the parent and child putting their concerns on the table, then finding a "mutually agreeable solution."
 Wherein parents act as a "surrogate frontal lobe", in effort to stimulate development in their child's.